Illinois Secure Choice is now My Illinois Savings

-Fast facts about Illinois Secure Choice
+Fast facts about My Illinois Savings

-- In 2018, the Secure Choice Retirement Savings Program officially launched with a rollout based on employee size
+- In 2018, the Secure Choice Retirement Savings Program officially launched with a rollout based on employee size.

-- Businesses already offering an employer-sponsored plan can apply for an exemption
+- Businesses already offering an employer-sponsored plan can apply for an exemption.

-- The November 1, 2023 deadline passed for employers with 5-15 employees
+- The November 1, 2023 deadline passed for employers with 5-15 employees.

 Why are state-mandated programs for retirement savings becoming popular?